monospice/laravel-redis-sentinel-drivers/README.md

 Connecting to Sentinel Directly
 -------------------------------

-If a developer wishes to send Redis commands to a Sentinel server directly, like, for example, through the `Redis` facade, but doesn't want to override Laravel's Redis API as above, he or she can use the `RedisSentinel` facade provided by this package or resolve the database driver from the application
+If a developer wishes to send Redis commands to Redis instances behind a Sentinel server directly, like, for example, through the `Redis` facade, but doesn't want to override Laravel's Redis API as above, he or she can use the `RedisSentinel` facade provided by this package or resolve the database driver from the application container:
-container:

 ```php
 // Uses the 'some-connection' connection defined in the 'redis-sentinel'